globalcitizen/zomia/README.md

 ### Dungeon

 Here is a typical view of a current dungeon level.
 The whole dungeon is drawn from scratch, no sprites are used.
 The display is full screen: on my machine that works out to 90 x 56 tiles, which is 1440 x 900 pixels at maximum fullscreen resolution divided by a 16 x 16 pixel tilesize.
+There is no lighting/field of view yet.

 ![Dungeon](https://raw.githubusercontent.com/globalcitizen/zomia/master/screenshots/screenshot-dungeon.jpg)